venunallapu2022/advaRiskAssignment/README.md

 Now the last and final part that is accessing data.There are two methods provided to access the data from MongoDB.one is running `python scripts` and other is using `fastAPI`

-make sure current dir in this [dbpath](https://github.com/venunallapu2022/advaRiskAssignment/tree/main/advaRisk/advaRisk) before running database scripts.
+`Note: ` make sure current dir in this [dbpath](https://github.com/venunallapu2022/advaRiskAssignment/tree/main/advaRisk/advaRisk) before running database scripts.

 ## Method 1 - Python Script and Input file
 we give our query inside a [input.json](https://github.com/venunallapu2022/advaRiskAssignment/blob/main/advaRisk/advaRisk/input.json) and then run python run cmd to run pipeline script